catchpoint/WebPageTest.agent/README.md

 ## Known Issues
 * Not all features have been implemented yet (see list below)
-* Screen shots and video capture when emulating mobile may include an extra gray border when running headless on Linux

 ## Installation
 * Install docs are [here](docs/install.md)